lumigo-io/opentelemetry-js-distro/README.md

   "severityText": "info",
   // ...
 ```
+Note that logging support is applicable only when using versions of the logging libraries listed [here](##supported-packages).

 * `LUMIGO_DEBUG_LOGDUMP` - similar to `LUMIGO_DEBUG_SPANDUMP`, only for logs instead of spans.
 Effective only when `LUMIGO_ENABLE_LOGS` is set to `true`.